 These guidelines are a work in progress.
 Entries may be added or changed in response to our evolving campus environment and input from readers.
-Contact Greg Conroy, director of public affairs, ext.
-3607, firstname.lastname@example.org, with questions or suggestions.
+Contact Beth Giese, assistant director of marketing and communications, ext.
+3604, firstname.lastname@example.org, with questions or suggestions.

 Use bachelor's or bachelor of science, master's or master of arts.
 Not bachelor's of science degree or master's of arts degree.

 Use initial caps in formal and informal references to a specific department.
 Lowercase when you mean the academic discipline generally: the Department of Geography.
 Many geography departments across the country teach this concept.